milaninayak123/pl300-powerbi-notes/notes/06-cleaning-and-shaping-data-with-power-query.md

 # Part 6 — Cleaning & Shaping Data with Power Query

+*Headers, unpivot vs. pivot, replacing nulls, and why data types matter more than they look.*

 GreenCart's raw Orders data is now connected — but it's rarely usable as-is.
 This part covers the everyday cleanup work in Power Query Editor.

 ## Getting Into the Editor